-You have a great product.
+Your product is great.
 Your team works hard.
 But the phone is not ringing the way it should.
 Your website sits on page three of Google.
-And somehow, your competitor, who launched after you, is everywhere.
+And somehow, your competitor who launched after you is everywhere.
+That is not a product problem.
+That is a marketing problem.

 The online space in 2026 is more competitive than ever.
 Every industry is packed with businesses fighting for the same audience.
 The ones that break through are not always the biggest or the best funded.
 They are the ones who market with intention.